MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/debugging-a-universal-driver.md

    TraceEvents(TRACE_LEVEL_INFORMATION, TRACE_DRIVER, "%!FUNC!
 Entry");
    ```

-You can access the ETW logs either using Tracelog via the [TShell tool](https://go.microsoft.com/fwlink/p/?linkid=617388) on a phone, or by using [!wmitrace](https://docs.microsoft.com/windows-hardware/drivers/debugger/wmi-tracing-extensions--wmitrace-dll-) in a debugger session.
+You can access the ETW logs using Tracelog by using [!wmitrace](https://docs.microsoft.com/windows-hardware/drivers/debugger/wmi-tracing-extensions--wmitrace-dll-) in a debugger session.

-To use Tracelog on a phone:

-1. Establish a kernel-mode debugging session between a host computer and the phone.
-2. On the host computer, in TShell, enter this command:

-       ```cpp
-       exec-device tracelog -addautologger MyLogger05 -guid c:\SteveGuid.txt -level 4 -flag 0xF –kd
-       ```

-3. Reboot the phone, and watch for trace messages in the debugger.

-All existing kernel mode debug transports continue to work on Windows 10 for desktop editions.
-However, for both user-mode and kernel-mode driver binaries, you must use a remote debugger session over KDNET to test Windows 10 Mobile.
-For more info, see [Setting Up Kernel-Mode Debugging over a Network Cable Manually](https://docs.microsoft.com/windows-hardware/drivers/debugger/setting-up-a-network-debugging-connection) in Visual Studio.